 National Travel and Tourism Week: Sunday, May 7 - Saturday, May 13

 Join us in celebrating NTTW's 40th anniversary!

 This year, the U.S. Travel Association is focusing on moving forward by spotlighting travel's essential role in stimulating economic growth, cultivating diverse communities, creating fresh job opportunities, inspiring new businesses, and uniting millions of Americans in a fundamental connection - travel.

 Visit Huntington Beach's National Travel and Tourism Week Info Booths

-In celebration of National Travel and Tourism Week, Visit Huntington Beach will have information booths at Surf City Nights (May 3) and Surf City Collective (May 6).
+In celebration of National Travel and Tourism Week, Visit Huntington Beach will have an information booth at the Surf City Artisan Fair (May 5).
 We hope to see you there!

 We'll also be offering 20% off select retail items on our online store.
 Simply use code NTTW2023 at checkout to redeem.
 Valid 5/7/23 through 5/13/23.